Sminthopsis84/TPLSynonyms/README.md

 ===========

 This program produces code for a synonym list that can be inserted into a Wikipedia taxobox, derived from text copied and pasted from www.theplantlist.org.
-It optionally includes Wikipedia code to hide (collapse) the synonym list.
-The program has a help page accessible by clicking a button.

 Licensed under the MIT license 2014 by Peter Coxhead and Sminthopsis84.

 The source code consists of an HTML file tPLSynonyms.html and a javascript source file convertTPL.js